Pixtxa/J-ST-Link-PCB/README.md

 ### Voltage regulator + capacitors
 - Designed for 3.3 V via TLV70433 with 100n 0603 capacitors
+- Only needed for powering 3.3 V targets on J-Link, which outputs 5 V
+  - ST-Link already outputs 3.3 V and doesn't need it
+  - Because of TLV70433 has a low voltage drop, it's possible for most 3.3 V targets to assemble the regulator and use this PCB on J-Link and ST-Link
-- Other voltage regulators might be compatible with this footprint
+- Other voltage regulators (second source or for other voltage levels) might be compatible with this footprint
-- If unused, J3 can be set
+- If unused, J3 (located whrere the regulator would sit) can be set to bypass the regulator pad

 ## Tested
 - Programmers